 With fast-charging stations, just 30 minutes is enough to charge your car battery efficiently.
 So a short stop is sufficient to get optimal range back for the next leg of your trip.
 This makes it possible to envisage multiple possibilities for using an electric vehicle.

 The charging time of an electric vehicle essentially depends on two factors: the battery specifications and the type of charging station used.
-Regarding the latter, there’s a difference between “regular” charging stations, with wattage of between 3 and 22 kW using alternative current (AC), and fast-charging stations (50 kW using direct current).
+Regarding the latter, there’s a difference between “regular” charging stations (with wattage of between 3 and 30 kW using alternative current, or “AC”), and fast-charging stations (from 30 to over 60 kW using direct current, or “DC”).
 But the performance of the vehicle’s battery also affects the charging speed.
 Specifically, the wattage that the car’s charger can withstand is a key factor in fast charging capacity.

 In this respect, the Caméléon technology built into Renault electric vehicles is a real asset.
 This smart charger adapts to the specifications of AC charging stations to get the maximum wattage.
 New Renault ZOE, which comes with a Z.E.
 50 battery, therefore keeps its crown as the electric vehicle with the fastest charging time on standard public charging stations in Europe.